U.S. retailer launches global supply chain capability in record time

 Protiviti’s procurement experts conducted due diligence on several suppliers in the Asia-Pacific region.
 Since these were new vendors, the team conducted extensive validations of their product quality and ability to deliver on time.
 Once these validations were completed and the suppliers were selected, a company team augmented by Protiviti procurement experts negotiated contracts, set up letters of credit and got ready to create purchase orders.

-Next, the team prioritized purchases.
+Next, the team prioritised purchases.
 From a list of 110,000 parts, the team chose 13,000 that had the highest demand and were least likely to create intellectual property and patent risk.
 The first tranche of products was distributed to half of the company’s 16 U.S. markets, to be followed by a rollout of several additional groups of products and distribution to the rest of the markets.

 Simultaneously, the procurement team developed custom forecasting and planning tools to be used until more mature systems could be implemented.
 Additionally, training materials were developed and delivered to sales professionals in all of the company’s service centers.
 The training focused on knowledge of after-market products, prices and quality, and learning new commission structures.